tbergdahl/InventoryManagement/sprint-report.md

 * accounts/urls.py
 ## Retrospective Summary
 #### Here's what went well:
-* Backend setup
-* Account creation/deletion
+* Inventory item sorting/filtering
 * Bug fixes were fairly straightforward
+*
 #### Here's what we'd like to improve:
 * Better UI
-* Having more pages implemented
+*
 #### Here are changes we plan to implement in the next sprint:
-* Add styling to the user interface
-* Build out more of the pages of the app
+* Implement the testing we planned out in our last document
+*
 ## Demo Video
 [CptS 582 Sprint 1 Video](https://youtu.be/FLbpDkTvuso)